911 Dispatch Position

 Essential Functions:

-1. Receives, prioritizes, and routes emergency telephone calls from the public to appropriate jurisdictions.
-Enters the nature, location and source of the emergency call into a computer terminal using computer-aided dispatch software.
-Retrieves and evaluates information from the computer-based on knowledge of dispatch and emergency response procedures, status of available emergency responders and familiarity with major roads, local businesses and geographic features.
-Relays call information and/or dispatches appropriate Police personnel to the scene of the reported incident.
+1. Receives, prioritizes, and routes emergent and non-emergent reports from the public to appropriate jurisdictions.
+Accurately documents the location, nature, and source of the emergency report into a computer terminal using computer-aided dispatch (CAD) software.
+Develops and maintains familiarity with major roads, local businesses, and geographic features.

-5. Performs other duties within the scope of the classification.
+4. Performs other duties within the scope of the classification.

 Area Information